 Teaching is the most important responsibility of an institution of higher education.
 Effective teaching requires continual application and effort.
-The teacher must keep abreast of new developments in his or her field and related fields or disciplines.
-The teacher should be able to engage students in the discipline.
+Teachers must keep abreast of new developments in their fields and related fields or disciplines.
+Teachers should be able to engage students in their disciplines.
 Teaching also takes the form of student advisement and mentoring, critical activities that contribute to the development of educated persons.

 For tenure and promotion to a higher professional rank, effective teaching must be documented.
-Each department is responsible for preparing procedures for evaluating teaching effectiveness and for communicating these to each faculty member in the department.
+Each department is responsible for preparing procedures for evaluating teaching effectiveness and for communicating these to faculty members in the department.
 Departmental procedure should be appropriate to the type and nature of the teaching assignment.
 Details for such evaluation are provided in Chapter 4.2.1.